ava-labs/avalanche-docs/docs/nodes/run/node-manually.md

 Also check out the [Maintain](/nodes/maintain/node-bootstrap.md) section to learn about how to maintain and customize your node to fit your needs.

+To track a Subnet with your node, head to the [Subnet Node](/nodes/run/subnet-node.md) tutorial.